Red Book

 • Be designed especially for you.

-• Have a specific work goal that you are capable of performing.
+• Have a specific work goal that you can perform.

 • Have a specific timeframe for reaching your goal.

-• Show what income you receive (other than your SSI payments) and/or resources you have that you will use to reach your goal.
+• Show what income you receive (other than your SSI payments) and resources you have that you will use to reach your goal.

 • Show how you will use your income and resources to reach your work goal.